zoxpx/pxdocs/content/reference/CLI/service.md

 ### pxctl service diags

 When there is an operational failure, you can use pxctl service diags &lt;name-of-px-container&gt; to generate a complete diagnostics package.
-This package will be automatically uploaded to Portworx if `--upload` is specified.
-Additionally, the service package can be mailed to Portworx at support@portworx.com.
-The package will be available at /var/cores/diags.tgz inside the PX container.
+This package will be automatically sent to Portworx, Inc. if the flag `--upload` is specified.
+Additionally, the service package can be mailed to Portworx, Inc. at support@portworx.com.
+The package will be available at /var/cores/diags.tgz inside the Portworx container.

 ```text
 pxctl service diags --help